osrf/gazebo_design/undo/undo.md

 * Time jumps back and forth as the user undoes / redoes.

+* There will be undo and redo buttons on the top toolbar, with `Ctrl+Z` and `Shift+Ctrl+Z` hotkeys respectively.
+There will also be items under the `Edit` menu.

+* New commands are added to the end of a **list of undo commands**.
+Commands are undone starting from the end of the list.

+* Undone commands are added to the end of a **list of redo commands**.
+Commands are redone starting from the end of the list.
+Whenever the user executes a new command, the redo list is cleared.

+* Nice to have: Long-pressing the undo / redo toolbar buttons displays the list of commands available, in order.
+The user can press any command to jump straight to it.

 * If a log is being recorded, it continues to be recorded normally even if undo has been triggered.